MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

     -   If the HTTP port is 80, the HTTPS port must be 443.

-    -   If the HTTP port is anything else, the HTTPS port must be one or higher, for example, 8530 and 8531.
+    -   If the HTTP port is anything else, the HTTPS port must be one or higher, for example, 8530 or 8531.

     > [!NOTE]
     >  When you configure the software update point to use HTTPS, the HTTP port must also be open.
 Unencrypted data, such as the EULA for specific updates, uses the HTTP port.

 4.  **Trivial FTP (TFTP) Daemon**: The Trivial FTP (TFTP) Daemon system service does not require a user name or password and is an integral part of the Windows Deployment Services (WDS).
-The Trivial FTP Daemon service implements support for the TFTP protocol defined by the following RFCs:
+The Trivial FTP Daemon service implements support for the TFTP protocol that's defined by the following RFCs:

     -   RFC 350: TFTP